Galician–Volhynian Chronicle: 20th century

+21st century

 In 2006, Bulgarian historical linguist Daniela S. Hristova (1962–2010) demonstrated that there was a clear linguistic and stylistic boundary in the middle of column 848, between the end of the entry for the year 1260 (6768) and the year 1261 (6769).
 She concluded that this was where the Galician part ended, and the Volhynian part began.
+Hristova and other scholars (Orlov, Gensiorsky, Worth, Yurieva) discovered that the Galician part is written in Byzantine chronographic style and full of Church Slavonic expressions, while the Volhynian part imitates the style and Chancery Slavonic (Ruthenian) language of other Rus'/Ruthenian chronicles such as the Kyivan Chronicle.
 She and Petro Tolochko (2003) also supported the hypothesis of Mykola F. Kotlyar (1993) that the Galician part consisted of six different narratives by separate authors, and that the Volhynian part compiled five different narratives into one, so that the whole GVC was probably written by eleven different people.